Hi, I am available for interviews

 The prior literature finds no negative relationship between minimum wage and employment in the U.S., especially for the nontradable industry.
 The argument hinges on the use of the contiguous region to study the minimum wage variation by controlling for economic shock which might be correlated with the minimum wage changes.
 I use mobile-device location data to study cross-area movement for labor market zones when local minimum wage changes.
 I use the spatial and temporal differences in the minimum wages to find the decrease in visits at the establishment located that experienced an increase in minimum wages controlling for the home destination of the visitors.
 Moreover, this decrease in visits depends on the distance between the destination and the home location of the visitor.
 Further, I use home Census Block Group (CBG) characteristics to predict the low-wage visitor at an establishment.

-Estimating the Cost Savings of Tiered Care Coordination for At-Risk Youth: Evidence from North Carolina (With Jeremy Bray & Zubab Moid)
+Estimating the Cost Savings of Tiered Care Coordination for At-Risk Youth: Evidence from North Carolina (With Jeremy Bray, Will Queen & Zubab Moid)

 Estimating the Cost Savings of High-Fidelity Wraparound: Evidence from North Carolina (With Jeremy Bray & Zubab Moid)